 After the biopsy, spinal tap and bone marrow aspirations, we were told her diagnosis was actually, Leukemia.
 T-cell acute lymphoblastic leukemia to be exact.
 As we sat in the room with Dr. Edward Sison, he talked about what her treatment plan would look like and how we would absolutely love the nurse practitioner assigned to us.

 He also told us about a new study Sophia might qualify for.
 She would be on the same road map with other children with this diagnosis, but the treatment would also include the drug called bortezimib.
 He explained this drug had shown promise in adults who had relapsed and studies were hopeful that it might work well in children.
 We opted to apply for her to be accepted to the study and within hours, she was.

 The night before her first chemotherapy, all our friends from church were asked to "pray4sophia" at midnight.
 In our hospital room, I was ready to pray and Sophia stopped me and said, "Mom, I got this.”
 From her heart was the most beautiful prayer I'd ever heard.
 It was the prayer of an extremely brave 12-year-old who thanked God for giving her this challenge.
 She prayed that His will would be done, and that others would see Christ through her life.
 Her positive attitude and sweet spirit has been with her throughout this journey.
 Sophia is now in the maintenance phase of treatment and will be finished on July, 31 2017.
-If you are around, come by and watch her ring the bell on the fourtenth floor of the Clinical Care Tower.
+If you are around, come by and watch her ring the bell on the fourteenth floor of the Wallace Tower.

 By the way, we saw our nurse practitioner several times a week during the first phase of treatment and formed a strong bond.
 She was, and is, a shining light throughout this roller coaster ride.
 Jalane Theis is a rock star.
 This nurse practitioner saves lives on a daily basis.
 Thank you Jalane.
 You will be greatly missed by our family.
 We love you.